 Introduction

+The following procedure explains the process of enabling DNSSEC for all domains on a cPanel server.
 This guide starts with the process of enabling DNSSEC on the cPanel side of things first and then instructs you to enable DNSSEC at the registrar afterward.
-This order is intentional because DNS resolution will fail for your domains if you enable DNSSEC at the registrar first.
+Please note that this order is intentional.
+DNS resolution will fail for your domains if you enable DNSSEC at the registrar first.

 How to Switch from BIND (named) to PowerDNS (PDNS) on a cPanel Server